StockSharp/doc/en/topics/api/connectors/creating_own_connector/order_extended.md

-# Extended Order Conditions
+﻿# Extended Order Conditions

 When working with some exchanges or trading systems, standard fields for registering an order may not be enough.
 For example, when it is required:

 1. When registering [stop orders](../../orders_management/create_new_stop_order.md).
-2. When it is necessary to specify additional properties to set custom order rules.
+2. When you need to specify additional properties to set custom order rules.

 StockSharp provides a flexible system for working with such extended order conditions.